cmdr-chara/deltamodCLI/README.md

 inspect - Inspects the current Deltamod project and displays its name and version. xml - Run the XML editor
 ```
+The command is named `deltamod` in your command line.